 Plainville is a medium-sized town located in the state of Connecticut.
 With a population of 17,773 people and four constituent neighborhoods, Plainville is the 67th largest community in Connecticut.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Plainville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Plainville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Plainville is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Plainville who work in office and administrative support (15.72%), sales jobs (10.95%), and teaching (8.13%).
+There are especially a lot of people living in Plainville who work in office and administrative support (14.39%), sales jobs (10.80%), and management occupations (7.41%).

 The most common language spoken in Plainville is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Polish.